Pizza (2012 film): Legacy

 The success of Pizza turned Sethupathi into one of the most sought-after actors in Tamil cinema.
 Along with Pizza, he scored back-to-back successes with Sundarapandian (which featured him in a negative role) and Naduvula Konjam Pakkatha Kaanom in the same year resulting in a rise in his popularity.
 Film critic Baradwaj Rangan stated that Sethupathi had become "sort of [an] indie-film star, the first ever in Tamil cinema".
 The film, along with Attakathi, also established Kumar as a producer who went on to produce films with innovative themes throughout his career.
 Pizza and Kadhalil Sodhappuvadhu Yeppadi became trendsetters and sparked a short-lived boom of short film makers making their feature debut in Tamil cinema and revolutionising it.
 Karthik also emerged a leading director in the Tamil film industry.

 Other versions

 Pizza was dubbed in Telugu under the same title and released on 15 February 2013.
 It was later remade in Kannada as Whistle later that same year, in Hindi under the same title in 2014, and in Bengali as Golpo Holeo Shotti (2014).
 In November 2012, it was reported that the film would be remade in English with a Hollywood production house acquiring its rights.

 Sequels

-A sequel Pizza II: Villa was produced and released in 2013; it was produced by the same production house.
+A sequel Pizza II: Villa was released in 2013; it was produced by the same production house.
 The sequel did not carry on with the characters from Pizza, and was a spiritual successor instead.
 A third film in the series, Pizza 3: The Mummy, was released in 2023.
-A fourth film in the series, Pizza 4: Home Alone was announced in 2024.
+A fourth film, Pizza 4: Home Alone was announced in 2024.
+However it was shelved, and a new fourth film was announced in June 2026.